 In your booth, you should see a call to action button, if an attendee clicks that, they will be added to your lead list.
 If your button is not in the booth, you may request for your event organizer to enable it.

 When someone clicks that button, it simply adds the attendee to your leads list and the attendee gets a notification that says "Your Request Has Been Received.
 We Will Be In Touch!"
 There is no notification sent to exhibitors if someone clicked that button.
 I suggest editing the button label to something like "drop your name card" as that's what it does.

-If you're testing this, make sure you have a ticket, only those who has tickets can be added to the leads list.
+If you're testing this, make sure you have a ticket, only those who have tickets can be added to the leads list.